SGGO911/ETL_project_2/README.md

 ## **T**-ransform -- Data Cleanup & Analysis -- what did we do with it?

-* extration of data from three different csv sources
+* extraction of data from three different csv sources

  - cleaning columns
  - renaming columns